risingwavelabs/risingwave-docs-legacy/docs/sql/system-catalogs/rw_catalog.md

  rw_hummock_pinned_snapshots         | Contains information about the pinned snapshots in Hummock, including the worker node ID and the minimum pinned snapshot ID. |
  rw_hummock_pinned_versions          | Contains information about the pinned versions in Hummock, including the worker node ID and the minimum pinned snapshot ID.  |
  rw_hummock_sstables                 | Contains information about the SSTables (Sorted String Tables) used in the Hummock compaction process. |
- rw_hummock_version_deltas           | Contains information about version deltas in the Hummock compaction process.
-A version delta represents the modifications or differences in data between consecutive epochs during the compaction process.|
+ rw_hummock_version_deltas           | Contains information about version deltas in the Hummock.
+A version delta represents the modifications or differences in data between consecutive epochs.|
  rw_indexes            | Contains information about indexes in the database, including their IDs, names, schema identifiers, definitions, and more.|
  rw_materialized_views | Contains information about materialized views in the database, including their names, definitions, schema and owner IDs, and access control lists. rw_meta_snapshot      | Contains information about existing snapshots of the RisingWave meta service.
 You can use this relation to get IDs of meta snapshots and then restore the meta service from a snapshot.
 For details, see [Back up and restore meta service](/manage/meta-backup.md).|